vglu/doc2ent/content/en/blog/work-with-purchase-requisitions.md

 weight: 1
 ---

-Entity is allowed to operate with Purchase requisitions in D365FO.
+Entities is allowed to operate with Purchase requisitions in D365FO.

 Need to be sure, that integration person should be in list who can create this document otherwise we have got error.

 ## Header PurchReqTable/PurchaseRequisitionHeaderV2Entity

-To works with PurchReqTable we want to use PurchaseRequisitionHeaderV2Entity entity
+To works with PurchReqTable we want to use `PurchaseRequisitionHeaderV2Entity` entity

 ### Key